 What makes a good fleece liner for guinea pigs?

 A good fleece liner should first and foremost absorb the urine quickly to remain dry on its surface.
 This is critical to keep your guinea pigs dry.
 Cage liners should be able to go through several washing machine cycles without disintegrating, shrinking or clogging.
 The cherry on the cage is to have cage liners that are super comfortable to your guinea pigs when snuggling on them.

 Why are fleece liners the best option for my guinea pigs bedding?

 There are many reasons fleece liners became so popular among guinea pig owners.
 Fleece liners are economical: they can help you save hundreds of pounds over the years.
 They are much easier to clean and create no mess in the house (in contrast to wood shavings).
 They are also comfortable for your guinea pigs as they adore fleece!
-Cage liners are also eco-friendly since there are reusable.
+Cage liners are also eco-friendly since they are reusable.
 Fleece liners are fun and colourful.
-Finally, they are dust-free - which is better for your pigs breathing.
+Finally, they are dust-free - which is better for your pigs' breathing.
 They also prevent knots in your guinea pigs' long hair (in contrast to wood shavings).

 Getting fleece liners for your guinea pigs

 Buying cage liners

 You can buy fleece cage liners from various manufacturers.
-If you own or plan to buy a C&C cage, Kavee sells C and C cages and matching fleece liners on their online stores.
+If you own or plan to buy a C&C cage, Kavee sells C and C cages and matching fleece liners on our online stores.